HIST/SOC SCI 8 - MR. PICTURE

 Textbook

-Our textbook is Glencoe’s The American Journey to World War I (2005).
+Our textbook is McGraw Hill’s United States History & Geography: Growth & Conflict (2019).
 The textbook is, however, merely a starting point and I will supplement the textbook whenever possible with scholarly primary sources and related news articles in line with the Common Core standards.
-When we resume on-campus learning, students may leave their school-issued textbooks at home as we have a set of textbooks in the classroom for daily use.
+Students may leave their school-issued textbooks at home as we have a set of textbooks in the classroom for daily use.

 Required Daily Materials

-2) Wired headphones or earbuds.
-Per district policy, Airpods are not allowed.
+- Wired headphones or earbuds--Per district policy, bluetooth and wireless earbuds/headphones are not allowed!

-3) A binder for storing notes and handouts
+- A dedicated/labeled space in a 3-ring binder for storing notes and handouts

 Attendance/Expected Behavior